CETL | Canvas | Online | Software | Teaching | Tech-4-Teach | Workshops

 Managing Courses

-instructors cannot create courses in Canvas.
-Please fill out the Request New [PREP] or [UIDAHO] Course to have a Canvas course created for you.
-Requests are handled as soon as they are received.
+Fill out the Request New [PREP] or [UIDAHO] Course to have a Canvas course created for you.

 Managing Enrollments